Skip to Main Content

 Outcomes

-JWU library outcomes are mapped both to the ACRL's frames as well as to university outcomes.
+JWU University Library outcomes are mapped both to the ACRL's frames as well as to university outcomes.

 By the time undergraduate students graduate, the information literate JWU student will be able to: